su77ungr/sero/README.md

 - build the backbone.sh script

-- backbone.sh triggers rotation when current rotation of the smartphone changes (adb shell dumpsys window | grep "mCurRotation") and changes HDMI output orientation
+- backbone.sh triggers rotation when current rotation of the smartphone changes (adb shell dumpsys window | grep "mCurRotation") and flips orientation

 - mechanical rotation is controlled by two .py scripts handling the GPIO outputs